OffchainLabs/arbitrum-classic/docs/Chain_parameters.md

 When you create an ArbChain, you have to specify some parameters for the chain.
 This document describes these parameters and recommends how to set them.

-Note: If you run the validator (`arb-validator` or `demo:deploy`) without any options regarding parameters, you will get the recommended default parameter values.
+Note: If you run the validator (`arb-node --node.type=validator` or `demo:deploy`) without any options regarding parameters, you will get the recommended default parameter values.

 The parameters are: